yoga ritual

 Start a spiritual legacy

 Imagine if every parent in your family could hand down such a grimoire of their own.
 This practice could become a really important spiritual legacy of matrescence for your children, grandchildren.. and they in turn would be able to connect directly with their ancestors (that’s you down the line) at one of the most pivotal moments of their lives.
 Additionally, putting thoughts onto paper is transforming the immaterial into the material, it’s creating something from nothing.
 And this is not just a direct transmission of your love to your child.
 It’s also the transmission of all those that have loved you into being; it’s a powerful act of manifestation from your entire lineage.
-Law of Attraction, hi.
+Talk about a power move!

 If journaling sounds daunting, you could create an email address for your child and send them emails & photos.
 Or you could also handwrite letters.
 I find there is more pressure to perform with those, because they feel very “official.”
 Journaling can be a very raw draft, no need for pretty sentences or poetry.
 You can cross entire sentences or even rip out pages.
 Don’t pressure yourself with perfection.
 Birth is messy anyway.
-Also, you can always purchase a pregnancy journal with writing prompts (the baby business is big business after all).
-If those journals inspire you, go for it.
+Also, you can always purchase a pregnancy journal with writing prompts.
 But there can also be something really magical & sacred about creating a grimoire from a simple notebook (creating something from nothing, yah?).

 Leave a Reply